tragisch/PlotGraphviz.jl/README.md

-Use Graphs algorithm to indentify connected components:
+Use `Graphs.jl` algorithm to identify connected components:

 ```julia